kishorekrrish/sfdc-website/_posts/2019-10-12-events-in-lwc.md

 date: '2019-10-12T22:25:00.000-07:00'
 categories: [ Lightning Web Components ]
 permalink: /2019/05/events-in-lightning-web-components.html
-description: Events in Lightning Web Components.
+no_description: Events in Lightning Web Components.
 We need custom events to communicate up the containment hierarchy.
 The child component can tell its parent that something has happened or changed, without events that cannot be done.
 image: assets/images/events-in-lwc.png
 toc: true
 author: kishore